Teamc00lgui/CoreGuard/README.md

 ### Remote library

-You can load the latest pinned release directly from GitHub:
+You can load a specific CoreGuard release directly from GitHub:

 ```lua
 local CoreGuardSource = game:HttpGet(